San Antonio Wrongful Death Lawyer

 To hold the responsible party accountable and secure compensation for your loss, it is essential to establish the following four elements of negligence:

-2. Breach of Duty: Once a duty of care has been established, the next step is to prove that the defendant breached that duty.
-A breach occurs when the defendant fails to fulfill their duty of care, either through action or inaction.
+- Breach of Duty: Once a duty of care has been established, the next step is to prove that the defendant breached that duty.
+A breach occurs when the defendant fails to fulfill their duty of care through action or inaction.
 This might involve reckless driving, failing to maintain a safe environment, or any other behavior that falls short of what a reasonable person would do in the same situation.

-3. Causation: Causation is a critical element in a wrongful death case.
+- Causation: Causation is a critical element in a wrongful death case.
 It must be shown that the defendant’s breach of duty directly caused the death of your loved one.
 This means proving that the defendant’s actions (or lack of action) were the direct and proximate cause of the fatal incident.
-Without a clear link between the breach of duty and the death, it is challenging to hold the defendant liable.
+Holding the defendant liable without a clear link between the breach of duty and the death is challenging.

-4. Damages: The final element is damages, which refer to the losses suffered as a result of the wrongful death.
+- Damages: The final element is damages, which refer to the losses suffered due to the wrongful death.
 In a wrongful death lawsuit, damages can include both economic and non-economic losses, such as funeral expenses, medical bills, lost income, and the emotional pain and suffering endured by the surviving family members.
 To succeed in a wrongful death claim, you must demonstrate the extent of these damages and how they are connected to the defendant’s negligence.

-By establishing these four elements—duty of care, breach of duty, causation, and damages—you create a solid foundation for a successful wrongful death suit.
-Ryan Orsatti Law’s experienced wrongful death lawyer has the experience and dedication to help you navigate this complex process and pursue the justice and compensation your family deserves.
+Establishing these four elements—duty of care, breach of duty, causation, and damages—creates a solid foundation for a successful wrongful death suit.
+Ryan Orsatti Law is an experienced wrongful death law firm with the experience and dedication to help you navigate this complex process and pursue the justice and wrongful death settlement your family deserves.

 Compensation Available in a San Antonio Wrongful Death Claim